codepks/LearningLLD/README.md

 Now depending upon the usage State1 would only required operations and throw error on others.

 Our vending machine utilizes this state interface.

+## Elevator Design Pattern - incomplete

+Elevator has 3 states : idle, up or down.
+We can use state design pattern here Transfers passengers from one floor to another
+Opens door only when idle.
+Target : minimize cost and maximize speed

+**Classes**
+1. Elevator class would have : max load it can take, max speed , Move(destination floor), stop()
+2. Floors : int floorNo
+3. Button panel - up and down panel + floor number panel
+4. Scheduler
+5. Elevator System
+6. Monitoring System
+7. Door : isOpen(), isClosed()

+4 states elevator is in :
+1. Idle
+2. Moving in the same direction as passenger wants to go
+3. Moving in the opposite direction as passenger wants to go - not used
+4. Moving away from passenger's pressed direction - not used

+Algorithm Used:
+We will use a boolean array and check which floor is set to true, we reach there and set it to false.
+While setting it to false if system does not see any other updates in of the variable change ahead in the direction of the movement then it will stop there.